swgoh-utils/swgoh-stat-calc/README.md

 ### Calculation control ###

 `calcGP: true`\
-Runs GP calculations along with stat calculations, and stores its value in the unit's `.gp` property.\
+Runs GP calculations along with any specified stat calculations, and stores its value in the unit's `.gp` property, as well as in the `.stats` object as `.stats.gp`.

-The GP value will be inaccurate for `/units` style objects since it is missing values that are needed\
-for the GP calculation, such as relic level, skills, and whether the ultimate is unlocked for galactic\
+The GP value will be inaccurate for `/units` style objects since it is missing values that are needed for the GP calculation, such as relic level, skills, and whether the ultimate is unlocked for galactic legends.
-legends.

 `onlyGP: true`\